 Anyone who requests your credit information must have a legitimate reason, so the Fair Credit Reporting Act also prevents credit reporting agencies from sharing your credit information with anyone who doesn’t have a permissible purpose.

-WE CAN PROTECT YOUR FCRA RIGHTS
+WE CAN PROTECT YOUR FCRA RIGHTS IN CHICAGO

 If you suspect that your confidentiality has been violated by a credit reporting agency, call us to discuss your options.
 If a credit reporting agency or another party violates any of your FCRA rights, you may be able to sue for damages.
 We’ll help.